Zbigniew Kruszyński: 1. FC Saarbrücken

 Kruszyński moved back up the German pyramid to sign for 2.
 Bundesliga club 1.
 FC Saarbrücken in 1983.
 He quickly established himself in the team, missing just five league games during the 1983–84 season.
 Kruszyński made 32 appearances to help Saarbrücken to a third-place finish in the 1984–85 season and though he did not play, the club secured promotion to the Bundesliga after winning a playoff versus Arminia Bielefeld.

-Now playing in the Bundesliga, Kruszyński was moved from his forward position back into the defence and made 32 appearances in a poor season which saw Saarbrücken relegated straight back to the 2.
+Now playing in the Bundesliga, Kruszyński was moved from his forward position back into the defence and made 32 appearances in a poor 1985–86 season which saw Saarbrücken relegated straight back to the 2.
 Bundesliga.
 Kruszyński departed the club at the end of the 1986–87 season, after disastrous campaign in which Saarbrücken narrowly avoided relegation to the Oberliga.
 He made 132 appearances and scored ten goals during three years at the Ludwigsparkstadion.

 FC Homburg

-Kruszyński remained within Saarland to sign for Bundesliga club FC 08 Homburg in 1987.
+Kruszyński remained within Saarland to sign for Bundesliga club FC Homburg in 1987.
 He made 34 appearances and scored two goals during a disastrous 1987–88 season, which saw Homburg relegated back to the 2.
 Bundesliga after just two seasons in the top-flight.

 Wimbledon

 Kruszyński moved to England to sign for First Division club Wimbledon in December 1988 for a £100,000 fee and he became the third Pole to play in the English top-flight.
 Utilised as a midfielder by manager Bobby Gould, he struggled to adapt to the physicality of the English game.
 Kruszyński dropped out of contention during the 1991–92 season and departed the club in August 1992.
-Kruszyński made 71 league appearances and scored four goals during three-and-a-half years with the Dons.
+Kruszyński made 71 league appearances and scored four goals during three and a half years with the Dons.

-Brentford (loan and permanent signing)
+Brentford

 Kruszyński joined Third Division club Brentford on loan for the final eight games of the 1991–92 season.
 He played in each game in midfield and helped the Bees secure the Third Division championship and promotion to the second tier.
 Kruszyński signed permanently for a £60,000 fee in August 1992, but managed only eight appearances during the whole of the 1992–93 season, as the Bees suffered relegation straight back to the third tier.
 Kruszyński failed to see eye-to-eye with manager Phil Holder and was transfer-listed in September 1992, before being fined two weeks' wages for a training ground bust-up with coach Graham Pearce later in the year.
 His contract was cancelled at the end of the 1992–93 season, after making 16 appearances in just over a year at Griffin Park.